Hands up if you wanna handstand! Yes, yes, yes *waves hands in air like teacher’s pet with all the answers* me, me, me!

 The screening test below is just one of a few different diagnostic tests you can carry out to see if your shoulder mobility might be holding you back from achieving your handstand goals.
 I’ll cover wrist mobility screening another time!

-To see if your overhead mobility might be a stumbling block in your handstand progression, sit down in front of a wall, holding a strap with the hands shoulder distance apart, (use a non-stretchy strap, so you can’t cheat by widening the hands at the top).
-Keeping your shoulders and butt in contact with the wall and the core engaged, lift the arms out in front of you and then above the head towards the wall – without letting the ribs flare and without arching the back.
+To see if your overhead mobility might be a stumbling block in your handstand progression, sit down in front of a wall, with the knees tucked and hands in front of you, shoulder distance apart.
+Keeping your back in contact with the wall and the core engaged, lift the arms out in front of you and then above the head towards the wall – without letting the ribs flare and without arching the back!
+We’re performing this test in a more ‘neutral’ position, so have the palms facing each other.
+There is another variation of this test I like to do with the shoulders in an externally rotated position, but we’ll come onto that in another post.
+For now, let’s focus on the ability to get our arm to 180 degrees of flexion, in neutral.

-If you can’t get your hands to the wall above you, you probably need to work on your overhead shoulder mobility.
-It’s a good idea to film this exercise from the side so you can watch it back and see how far away your hands are from the wall (plus, this means you can retest it later and ‘mire dem mobility gainz).
+If you can’t get your hands to the wall above you, or your hands need to track wider than your shoulders to get there, you probably need to work on your overhead shoulder mobility.
+It’s a good idea to film this exercise from the front and from the side so you can watch it back and see how far away your hands are from the wall (plus, this means you can retest it later and ‘mire dem mobility gainz).

 If you can’t get your hands to touch the wall without arching your back, it doesn’t necessarily mean you won’t be able to do a handstand, but it will stop you from doing a straight line handstand and it will make achieving your handstand a lot more difficult, especially if you want to deadlift it eventually.

-A restriction in overhead shoulder mobility is also likely to be an issue in lots of other pole moves too.
+A restriction in overhead shoulder mobility is also likely to be an issue in lots of other pole moves too, like the Ayesha!
+More on Ayesha overhead mobility in my post The #1 Reason your Ayesha Sucks!

 How to improve shoulder mobility for handstands

-Step 1: Foam rolling lats (and teres major) and pecs to increase soft tissue mobility
+Step 1: Foam rolling lats and pecs to increase soft tissue mobility

 As polers, we generally tend to be tight in the lats, pecs and teres major.
 This tightness can cause that restriction in overhead mobility.